Overview

 Practice Your Pitch

-The more accustomed you are to dialing, the more confident you’ll sound, and the stronger your calls will be over time.
+The more accustomed you are to dialing, the more confident you sound, and the better your calls will be over time.

-In the Perfecting the Cold Call Academy course, sales leader Josh Garrison recommends a 7-day sprint to practice calls:
+In the Perfecting the Cold Call Academy course, Apollo recommends a seven-day sprint to practice calls:

-You need to dedicate time to practice this framework, but over time, your confidence will grow and your pitch will improve.
+Dedicate time to practice this framework, and your confidence will grow as your pitch improves.

-Consistent time blocking, and acknowledging your progress goes a long way towards perfecting your pitch.
+Consistent time blocking, and acknowledging your progress goes a long way towards perfecting the pitch.

 Ready to make some calls?
 Get started in Apollo.